snippets-corp/snippets/README.md

 # snippets

-A social media platform that allows users to share photos about code they've been working on or posts that helped them better understand a subject.
+A social media platform that allows users to share photos about code they've been working on or snippets of code or advice that helped them better understand a subject.

 <img src="./assets/snippetsMainPage.png" />